Moore's law: Other formulations and similar observations

 Hard disk drive areal density – A similar prediction (sometimes called Kryder's law) was made in 2005 for hard disk drive areal density.
 The prediction was later viewed as over-optimistic.
 Several decades of rapid progress in areal density slowed around 2010, from 30 to 100% per year to 10–15% per year, because of noise related to smaller grain size of the disk media, thermal stability, and writability using available magnetic fields.

 Fiber-optic capacity – The number of bits per second that can be sent down an optical fiber increases exponentially, faster than Moore's law.
 Keck's law, in honor of Donald Keck.

 Network capacity – According to Gerald Butters, the former head of Lucent's Optical Networking Group at Bell Labs, there is another version, called Butters' Law of Photonics, a formulation that deliberately parallels Moore's law.
 Butters' law says that the amount of data coming out of an optical fiber is doubling every nine months.
 Thus, the cost of transmitting a bit over an optical network decreases by half every nine months.
 The availability of wavelength-division multiplexing (sometimes called WDM) increased the capacity that could be placed on a single fiber by as much as a factor of 100.
 Optical networking and dense wavelength-division multiplexing (DWDM) is rapidly bringing down the cost of networking, and further progress seems assured.
 As a result, the wholesale price of data traffic collapsed in the dot-com bubble.
 Nielsen's Law says that the bandwidth available to users increases by 50% annually.

 Pixels per dollar – Similarly, Barry Hendy of Kodak Australia has plotted pixels per dollar as a basic measure of value for a digital camera, demonstrating the historical linearity (on a log scale) of this market and the opportunity to predict the future trend of digital camera price, LCD and LED screens, and resolution.

-The great Moore's law compensator (TGMLC), also known as Wirth's law, is the principle that successive generations of computer software increase in size and complexity (software bloat), thereby offsetting the performance gains predicted by Moore's law.
+The great Moore's law compensator (TGMLC) – also known as Wirth's law, is the principle that successive generations of computer software increase in size and complexity (software bloat), thereby offsetting the performance gains predicted by Moore's law.
 In a 2008 article in InfoWorld, Randall C. Kennedy, formerly of Intel, introduces this term using successive versions of Microsoft Office between the year 2000 and 2007 as his premise.
 Despite the gains in computational performance during this time period according to Moore's law, Office 2007 performed the same task at half the speed on a prototypical year 2007 computer as compared to Office 2000 on a year 2000 computer.
+Andy and Bill's law is similar.